AutoxingTech/axbot_rest_book/docs/other/deprecations.md

 This document lists deprecated APIs and provides guidance on migrating to their replacements.

+## 2.14.0

+### Remove `/mappings/:id/download`

+This endpoint returned the mapping data and image as Base64-encoded JSON and crashed on large files.
+It has been removed since 2.14.0.

+Replaced by:

+- `GET /mappings/:id.pbstream` — the binary map data file, see [Mapping List](../reference/mappings.md#mapping-list)
+- `GET /mappings/:id.png` — the PNG image
+- `GET /mappings/:id.bag` — the bag file

 ## 1.8.8

 ### Deprecate WebSocket Topics: `/chassis/pose`, `/chassis/path`, `/chassis/occupancy_grid`